CBIIT/crdc-datahub-cli-uploader/README-technical.md

 The application is consist of multiple python modules/classes to support multiple functions listed below:

-1) Validate local and remote files by verifying md5 and size of files.
+1) Validate local and remote data files and metadata files by verifying md5 and size of files.
 2) Create uploading batch via crdc-datahub backend API.
 3) Create AWS STS temp credential for uploading files to s3 bucket.
 4) Upload both data files and metadata files to S3 bucket.